Vote for Jocelyn Hastie, CPA/CGA, DTM

 Being a Pathways Guide gave me in-depth knowledge of the new program.
 I am really excited about its potential to develop leaders in both business and the community.
 I was the first Toastmaster in Division 42 to complete a path (Visionary Communication).
 I see Pathways as a leap forward in allowing members to customize their learning experience, increasing relevance in the modern world.
 I am enjoying the Pathways Mentor program and my second path.

 As Division D Director for 2018-19, I continued to learn about District 42 and the Toastmasters organization.
-Our focus this year has been to help the clubs outside of Calgary feel a part of the District’s operations and to increase Pathways acceptance within the Division and District.
+Our focus for Division D this year has been to help the clubs outside of Calgary feel a part of the District’s operations and to increase Pathways acceptance within the Division and District.

 Beginning in my Rookie year, I participated in speech contests and I have reached the division stage three times and the district stage twice.
 I believe in the potential of competition in helping us stretch and grow.
 Healthy competition raises the bar for all of us.